abarton51/BINNs_EQL_Covasim/README.md

 ***
 ## Directory
 ### Data
-This folder contains all the data and compartmental plots from Covasim generated simulated data.
+This folder contains all the data and compartmental plots from Covasim generated data.

 ### models
-This folder contains all the trained models, their outputted compartment, training, evaluation, and learned parameter curves.
+This folder contains all the trained models, their outputted compartments, loss, evaluation, and learned parameter curves.

 ### Modules
 This folder acts as a library containing all the models, model wrappers, helper functions, data storage and loading, etc.